1588: the destruction of Endréd Palisade Castle

 23 October 1588, Berenhidai Huszár Péter destroyed the Palisade Castle of Endréd

-The „small war” was raging as always between the Ottoman Empire and the Hungarians, in spite of the Truce.
-In fact, the members of the Valiant Order – including the Turks – agreed that a siege without cannons was not breaching the peace.
+The ‘small war’ between the Ottoman Empire and the Hungarians raged on as usual, despite the truce.
+In fact, the members of the Valiant Order – including the Turks – agreed that a siege without cannons was not a breach of the peace.

-The Hungarian Borderland-warriors on the northern bank of Lake Balaton, namely in Tihany, Csobánc, and Pápa castles have been annoyed for a long time by the Palisade Castle of Endréd (Balatonendréd) that was held by the Ottoman soldiers on the southern bank.
-It was Captain Pisky István of Tihany Castle who attacked and occupied Endréd for the first time, during the summer of 1587.
-Also, he took lots of booties home.
+The Hungarian Borderland warriors on the northern shore of Lake Balaton, namely in the castles of Tihany, Csobánc and Pápa, had long been annoyed by the palisaded castle of Endréd (Balatonendréd), which was held by the Ottoman soldiers on the southern shore.
+It was Captain Pisky István of Tihany Castle who first attacked and occupied Endréd in the summer of 1587.
+He also brought home a lot of booties.

-When the Turks mended the fort, it was attacked again by the troops of Captain Berenhidai Huszár Péter of Pápa Castle.
-The Captain crossed the water of Lake Balaton during the dawn of 23 October 1588.
-Then, he joined the unit of Pisky István and assaulted Endréd castle.
+When the Turks repaired the fortress, it was attacked again by the troops of Captain Berenhidai Huszár Péter of Pápa Castle.
+The captain crossed the waters of Lake Balaton at dawn on 23 October 1588.
+Then he joined the troops of Pisky István and attacked the castle of Endréd.

-As for Captain Tarnóczy Farkas of Veszprém castle, he didn’t dare to join them because he was afraid of the Turks’ reaction, not to mention the presumed reproach from Vienna.
-The soldiers of Huszár and Pisky cut the Ottoman guards and the agha down and took 9 captives home.
-They managed to gain 29 horses as well.
+As for Captain Tarnóczy Farkas of Veszprém Castle, he didn’t dare join them for fear of the Turks’ reaction, not to mention the presumed reproach from Vienna.
+The soldiers of Huszár and Pisky defeated the Ottoman guards and the agha and took 9 prisoners home.
+They also captured 29 horses.

-The Pasha of Buda was angry and demanded the punishment of Huszár Péter and the Military Council in Vienna promised him to take action against the trucebreakers.
+The Pasha of Buda was furious and demanded the punishment of Huszár Péter, and the military council in Vienna promised to take action against the trucebreakers.
 But it was only a promise.
 Here is more about the life of Huszár Péter:

-Vienna punished only the losers of these kinds of actions, the winners avoided the reproach and sometimes were even rewarded.
+Vienna only punished the losers for such actions, while the winners escaped blame and were sometimes even rewarded.

 (Source: Szibler Gábor)